 If you’re looking for a one-of-a-kind travel experience, look no further than ICEHOTEL Sweden.
 This hotel is made entirely of ice and snow, and it’s located on the Arctic Circle.
 But is it worth the price?
 Here’s a review.

 When you stay at the ICEHOTEL Sweden, you’ll sleep on a bed of ice covered with reindeer skins.
 The temperature inside the hotel stays between 17 and 21 degrees Fahrenheit, so you’ll need to dress warmly.
-The hotel is made entirely of ice and snow, and it features Ice Art Suites, Snow Rooms, Ice Rooms, and an Ice Chapel.
+The hotel is made entirely of ice and snow and features Ice Art Suites, Snow Rooms, Ice Rooms, and an Ice Chapel.

 If you’re looking for a truly unique travel experience, the ICEHOTEL Sweden is definitely worth the price.
 It’s an unforgettable experience that you’ll never forget.